-Supply and demand is one amongst many other stocks and Forex trading strategies, it’s not better or worst than other strategies, but this trading strategy explains in a lot of detail how most of the strong movements are created while following a logical rationale.
+Supply and demand is among many other stocks and Forex trading strategies, it’s not better or worse than other strategies, but this trading strategy explains in a lot of detail how most of the strong movements are created while following a logical rationale.
 Once you start trading our supply and demand strategy, your reality will be re-framed, how the market works and is moved by professional investors.

 Our supply and demand trading strategy is suitable for any market, Forex and Stocks included.
 Is supply and demand the same as support and resistance?
 No, it is not.
 It could be said that support and resistance is simply the result of supply or demand.

-You can use other Forex and Stocks trading strategies but supply and demand is ubiquitous and and moves the market in a way that you will be amazed at once you learn the basics about supply and demand and how it affects the Forex currency pair market and the stocks market.
+You can use other Forex and Stock trading strategies.
+Still, supply and demand is ubiquitous and move the market in a way that you will be amazed at once you learn the basics about supply and demand and how it affects the Forex currency pair market and the stocks market.

-At Set and Forget trading community we’ve been helping many traders around the world to understand how the markets move and how the newly created supply and demand imbalances can create so many trading opportunities.
+At Set and Forget trading community, we’ve been helping many traders worldwide understand how the markets move and how the newly created supply and demand imbalances can create many trading opportunities.
 Find below an example of these imbalances on Microsoft Corp analysis and forecast shared in our blog a few weeks ago.

-At Set and Forget we don’t have a physical classroom you can attend, all the learning and education is done in our online trading academy.
+At Set and Forget, you cannot attend a physical classroom.
+All the learning and education is done in our online trading academy.
 There are a lot of advantages because every analysis, every potential imbalance and confirmed imbalance is recorded in the trading community for further consulting in the future.
 You will have access to years of stock and Forex analysis following the rules laid out in the Forex and Stock trading course.

-Having an archive of years of supply and demand analysis will result in a big improvement in your learning curve.
+An archive of years of analysis of supply and demand will greatly improve your learning curve.
 Our online trading academy at Set and Forget will help you have a chance at becoming a trader.

 You will learn how to determine whether supply and demand areas are strong or weak, when to trade them or when not to trade them.
-Price action together with the logic laid our in our supply and demand Stock and Forex trading strategy will improve your understanding of the markets a hundred fold and will give you an edge to trade the markets.
+Price action, together with the logic in our supply and demand Stock and Forex trading strategy, will improve your understanding of the markets and give you an edge to trade the markets.

 The only reason why price moves in any, and all markets, is because of the imbalance in supply and demand.
 The greater the imbalance, the greater the move in price.